B2B Customer-Facing Role Must Support Business Development

 In many cases, organizations create a variety of spreadsheets, task lists, process documents, checklists, software, and more.
 The goal is to track and direct the activities of the CFT, but if each item is not used and maintained, the opposite happens.
 Staff are confused about responsibilities and procedures, reporting is inaccurate, and work is inefficient.
 Shifting to a single tool the whole team can access is essential to creating and maintaining alignment.

-In the graphic below, marketing activity is green, sales is blue, and customer service is orange.
+In the graphic below, marketing activity is green, sales are blue, and customer service is orange.
 It’s clear how a single, shared platform helps the CFT make it easy for your clients to move through the funnel.

 If each team member understands their role and has access to ONE shared sales and marketing platform, you’ll create a single point of truth to help the team stay in alignment.
 This is especially important because, as we’ve noted, things will change over time.
 The whole team benefits from unified:

-organizing, segmenting, and updating of contact information
+organizing, segmenting and updating contact information

 understanding and sharing of client needs and pain points